-As Darren Clark is fond of saying, “I don’t care what happens, if I have a solid backup, I can recover from anything.”
+As Darren Clark is fond of saying, “I don’t care what happens; if I have a solid backup, I can recover from anything.”

 Wait, backups for backups?

-Yep.
+Yes.
 And here’s how it works.

-3 Copies of Your Data
+- 3 Copies of Your Data

-2 Different Mediums Stored Locally
+- 2 Different Mediums Stored Locally

-1 Copy Stored Off-Site
+- 1 Copy Stored Offsite

-The thing you want to remember is that backups are for more than disaster recovery.
+One important thing to understand is that backups are for more than disaster recovery.
 Fires, earthquakes, and alien attacks aren’t the only events that could require access to a backup.
-Less severe things like hard drive crashes, accidentally deletions, and a shootout between international spies in your waiting room might require you to go to that backup for a quick restore.
-In these cases its handy to have a backup on a server or external drive that can be easily accessed.
+Less severe things like a hard drive crash, accidental deletions, and a shootout between international spies in your waiting room might require you to go to that backup for a quick restore.
+In these cases, it’s handy to have a backup on a server or external drive that can be easily accessed.
 But should Godzilla stomp on your building while duking it out with Kong, those local backups probably aren’t gonna survive it.

 A successful backup is the most vital step in preventing a network disaster, but we can’t do it without you!

-In order for the computers to be backed up, PLEASE follow these four simple guidelines:
+If your computer gets backed up, PLEASE follow these four simple guidelines:

 - Leave the Computer on when you work – if it’s powered off, it can’t be backed up

-- Close all files when you finish for the day – if the file is open it will not be backed up
+- Close all files when you finish for the day – if the file is open, it will not be backed up

-- We schedule backups to begin at 7pm – if you work later than that, let us know
+- We schedule backups to begin at 7 pm – if you work later than that, let us know

-- When you go on vacation drop us a line and we’ll adjust our backup schedule
+- When you go on vacation, drop us a line, and we’ll adjust our backup schedule